bytemate/rush-plugins/rush-plugins/rush-init-project-plugin/docs/init_project_configuration.md

 ❗️❗️❗️ **NOTE**:

+1. You should install `typescript` as a dependencies in according autoinstaller
-1. You should replace `autoinstallers/command-plugins` with a real directory `autoinstallers/<real_plugin_installed_autoinstaller_name>` to make type works.
+2. You should replace `autoinstallers/command-plugins` with a real directory `autoinstallers/<real_plugin_installed_autoinstaller_name>` to make type works.
-2. You should install `typescript` as a dependencies in according autoinstaller
+Or, you can add a `tsconfig.json` file under your `common/_templates/_plugins` folder and set up `paths` to make type works.

 e.g.

+**common/autoinstallers/command-plugins/package.json**

 ```json
 {